Table of Contents[Hide][Show]

 11. Sunlight Mountain Resort

-Sunlight Mountain Resort doesn’t offer the on-site accommodations and activities of these other ski resorts.
-But it is set just on the outskirts of Glenwood Springs known for its natural hot springs and kid-friendly activities such as the Glenwood Cavers and Adventure Park.
-It is also a great place for younger kids to learn.
+Although Sunlight Mountain Resort doesn’t offer the on-site accommodations and activities of other ski resorts, we love that it’s an uncrowded Colorado family ski resort.
+Another perk is that it’s located near Glenwood Springs, known for its natural hot springs and kid-friendly activities such as the Glenwood Cavers and Adventure Park.
+The resort is also a great place for younger kids to learn to ski or ride.
 Lessons are more affordable here than almost anywhere else in Colorado.

 Where are you planning your family ski trip this winter?
 Tell us what you think are the best ski resorts for kids in the comments below!